AsensioL/TreePrinter/README.md

 I hope there isn't any flagrant errors on my code (I am Aerospace major, not CS, altough I took some CS classes).

 ## Idea
-My idea was to create a superclass that would embrace the head node of a tree (one in which nodes can have an arbitrary number of children), and would have the capacity to print the whole tree on the console.
+To create a superclass that embraces the head node of a tree (where nodes can have an arbitrary number of children).

-I ended up using a template (derived from the original class) to improve extendability, and let other people use it as a black box (without having to open and modify anything).
+By doing so, it enables to print the whole tree on the console without messing the original node class.

+It uses a templated class and a set-up function to avoid the hustle of diving into the internals.

 ## How to use it
 ### Step 1
-Copy the BTNode Class (from the `src` folder) into your project (I hope there are no conflicts).
+Copy the BTNode Class, from the `src` folder to your project folder.

 ### Step 2
-You will need two things (you most likely have something similar to them if you are building this kind of tree):
+Your node class needs 2 things.
+You most likely have them already, or it's trivial to add them if you are building this kind of tree.
 1. A getChildren member function of your node class that
     1. takes no parameters, and
     2. returns a constant reference to a standard list of pointer to its children (aka `const std::list<YourClass *> & YourClass::getChildrenFunction()`)